 Botswana: Country and Foreign Investment

-Botswana, independent since 1966, has had high growth rates due to sound economic management and its diamond mining industry.
-With an area of 600,000 sq km and a population of over 2 million, Botswana is bordered by Namibia, South Africa and Zimbabwe.
+Botswana, independent since 1966, has had high growth rates due to its diamond mining industry coupled with sound economic management.
+Botswana has an area of 600,000 sq. km, a population of over 2.3 million and is bordered by Namibia, Zambia, Zimbabwe and South Africa.
 The capital Gaborone has air links to major African cities.
-With a stable democracy, GDP per head of USD16,100 in 2011, and reserves of more than USD8bn, Botswana is rated the least corrupt country in Africa by Transparency International.
+The GDP per head was US$17,000 in 2017 and the government reserves amount to nearly US$7.2bn.
+Botswana has a stable democracy and is rated the least corrupt country in Africa by Transparency International.

-The Income Tax Amendment Act 1999 created an International Financial Services Centre, whose focus is on the provision of financial services to clients who are domiciled in other countries.
-Fiscal incentives are provided to financial and non-financial institutions to encourage them to establish in the IFSC to provide these services.
+The Income Tax Amendment Act 1999 created an International Financial Services Centre.
+It will focus on providing financial services to clients domiciled in other countries.
+Financial incentives are provided to financial and non-financial institutions to encourage them to establish in the IFSC to provide these services.
 The Bank of Botswana is responsible for supervision of IFSC companies.

-Undertakings for Collective Investment were brought under the IFSC regime by the Collective Investment Undertakings Act 1999.
+Undertakings for collective investment (CIUs) were brought under the IFSC regime by the Collective Investment Undertakings Act 1999.
 CIUs can be organised in the form of trusts or investment companies, including variable capital companies and unit trusts.
-Open and close ended funds are permitted.
+Open and closed funds are permitted.
 CIUs are also supervised by the Bank of Botswana.